louisheath/nodejs-course/notes.md

 ## Node and Package Versioning

+node is a runtime environment for js, like the console in browser. window -> global, document -> process.

 ### nvm

 Node versions always change.
 Node Version Manager lets us use switch between multiple versions.